taskcluster/iid-verify/README.md

 // http://169.254.169.254/latest/dynamic/instance-identity/{rsa2048, document}
-// Public key provided by Amazon let document = fs.readFileSync('document');
+// Public key provided by Amazon

+// document is a JSON file available through the metadata service // which contains information about the instance like instance id and // AMI used to configure the instance let document = fs.readFileSync('document');

+// rsa2048 is a PCKS#7 envelope which contains the cryptographic signature
+// of the document computed against the Amazon EC2 private key.
+We strongly
+// suggest using the rsa2048 enpoint instead of the pkcs7 endpoint because
+// the rsa2048 endpoint uses SHA256 instead of the pkcs7 endpoint's SHA1
 let rsa2048 = fs.readFileSync('rsa2048');

+// pubkey is a PEM encoded public key as provided by Amazon EC2.
+This
+// public key is unique to each region and each account and so must be
-let pubkey = fs.readFileSync('pubkey');
+// obtained by requesting in a service ticket let pubkey = fs.readFileSync('pubkey');

 if (verify(pubkey, document, rsa2048)){